SOF3/IncompatibleAPIPluginLoader/README.md

 ### PLEASE NOTE...
 - IncompatibleAPIPluginLoader is NOT responsible for any damage done using loaded plugins with an outdated API version.
 - IncompatibleAPIPluginLoader does NOT magically fix outdated plugins.
-It only loads plugins of outdated API versions.
+It only **_loads_** plugins of outdated API versions, which means it's very likely that the plugin could be partially, or even entirely broken.